crisn2blink/Excel-Data-Analytics-Project/Project_2/README.md

-My Excel Data Analytics Project

-# Project 2 Analysis
+# Salary Analysis

 ## Introduction

-As a former job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
-I set out to understand what skills top employers request and how to land more pay.
+This analysis is of the data industry job market and is based on data from job postings (from various online sources).
+The analysis was completed as part of Luke Barousse's online Excel Data Analytics course.

+This README was taken directly from Luke's Git Repository for his course and highlights step-by-step how we formed our analysis and answered four major questions (each with a dedicated tab within the Excel workbook).

 ### Questions to Analyze

-To understand the data science job market, I asked the following:

-1. **Do more skills get you better pay?**
+1. **Do more skills get you better pay?** (Salary_Vs_Skills)
-2. **What’s the salary for data jobs in different regions?**
+2. **What’s the salary for data jobs in different regions?** (Salary_Analysis)
-3. **What are the top skills of data professionals?**
+3. **What are the top skills of data professionals?** (Skill_Job_Analysis)
-4. **What’s the pay for the top 10 skills?**
+4. **What’s the pay for the top 10 skills?** (Skill_Salary_Analysis)

 ### Excel Skills Used

-The following Excel skills were utilized for analysis:
+The following Excel skills were utilized for the analysis:

 - **📊 Pivot Tables**
 - **📈 Pivot Charts**